Alligator

 The level of residential development activity in Alligator is very low in comparison to the average area assessed nationally by AreaSearch

 Alligator has recorded approximately six residential properties granted approval each year.
-Development approval data is produced by the Australian Bureau of Statistics on a financial year basis.
-Over the past five financial years, from FY21 to FY25, around 32 dwellings have been approved, with zero approved so far in FY26.
-The population has declined over recent years, suggesting that new supply has likely kept up with demand, offering good choice to buyers.
+Over the past five financial years, between FY21 and FY25, 32 homes were approved, with two more approved so far in FY26.
+The population decline in recent years suggests that new supply has likely been keeping pace with demand, offering good choice to buyers.

-New properties are constructed at an average value of $403,000, which is under regional levels, indicating more accessible housing choices for buyers.
+The average construction cost value of new properties is $224,000, which is under regional levels, indicating more accessible housing choices for buyers.
 In the current financial year, $6.3 million in commercial approvals have been registered, suggesting limited commercial development focus.
-When compared with the Rest of NT, Alligator shows comparable construction activity per person, supporting market stability in line with regional patterns, although building activity has slowed in recent years.
-This level is also lower than nationally, reflecting market maturity and possible development constraints.
+When compared to the Rest of NT, Alligator shows comparable construction activity per person, supporting market stability in line with regional patterns, although building activity has slowed in recent years.
+This level is lower than nationally, reflecting market maturity and possible development constraints.

-Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-Notably, developers are constructing more detached housing than the existing pattern implies (82.0% at Census), reflecting persistent strong demand for family homes.
-The estimated count of 1260 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Recent development has consisted entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Notably, developers are constructing more detached housing than the existing pattern implies (82.0% at Census), indicating persistent strong demand for family homes despite densification trends.
+The estimated population count of 1260 people per dwelling approval reflects its quiet, low activity development environment.
 Future projections show Alligator adding 529 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development